 Interestingly, when I told my bestie about my condition, she had heard of it through the doctors in London.
 As a mum herself, the health care providers there advised pregnant mums on how they should get up from bed with a big belly.
 This helps to prevent mums from getting Diastasis Recti during pregnancy.

 In fact, the “right way” for pregnant mums to get up from bed while lying down, is to first, turn to the side then sit up.
 Sitting up straight from a lying down position adds stress to the stomach muscles which are already stretched by the belly.
 In turn, that worsens the Diastasis Recti.

 Ahhhhhh… I wished I knew that during both pregnancies!
 Perhaps I could have avoided this condition altogether!
 The lack of such knowledge in Singapore is disappointing! :(

 Can patients with Diastasis Recti recover completely?

-In fact, I’ve nearly forgotten about my condition since getting diagnosed!
+In fact, I’ve nearly forgotten about my condition since diagnosis!
 I was also consciously trying to add exercise into my lifestyle by attending some of the free fitness classes organised by the Health Promotion Board (HPB).

 I’ve since stopped going for yoga, piloxing, Kpop, and HIIT, only because a friend casually asked about my condition.
-It strucked me that patients with this abdominal condition should not be doing regular yoga when down with Diastasis Recti as we shouldn’t aggravate our core muslces!
+It struck me that patients with this abdominal condition should not be doing regular yoga with Diastasis Recti as we may aggravate our core muscles!
 Ahhh… That’s #momsbrain there!

 Well, again in October 2018, when I attended a Yoga class with my colleagues, that I remembered about my condition again! #momsbrain